danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - Clear defaults

 ### Fixed
-- Storage defaults now appear to be aligned with the optimized neutral baseline, and the tests confirm month rollover behavior and default config consistency
+- Storage defaults appear to be aligned with the optimized neutral baseline, and the consistency tests cover month rollover behavior and default config consistency

 ### Still Broken or Risky